xnucrack/objc-selector-unalias/README.md

 > **Note**
-> Currently, this script only works with Apple Silicon binaries.
+> This script only works with Apple Silicon binaries because I haven't noticed this annoying phenomenon with Intel binaries.
+Please make an issue if you have an example of this in an Intel binary.